104 Degrees F In Celsius

 Misinterpreting the Significance

 Another misunderstanding is the interpretation of 104°F (40°C) as a normal body temperature.
 While 98.6°F (37°C) is considered normal, 104°F (40°C) indicates a high fever, which requires medical attention.
-It is essential to recognize the severity of such a temperature and take appropriate action.
+You really need to recognize the severity of such a temperature and take appropriate action.

 FAQs